JukkaK/Distributed2022/docs/designplan.md

 The webshop we are building has several architectural layers:

 - Frontend, a single page app made with React.js and backend functions, hosted in Azure Static WebApps.
 - A messaging layer that frontend calls, which distributes frontend messages for the worker nodes.
+It also distributes events from worker nodes to other worker nodes.
 Azure Event Grid is used as messaging service.
 - Backend layer that consists of the geographically distributed worker nodes hosted in Azure Serverless Functions.
 - Data layer emulating a warehouse.
-Data will be stored in an nosql-database, possibly MongoDB.
-While the aim of the project is not to use a separate data storage for each of the nodes, using MongoDB API of Azure CosmosDB would make this possible.
+Data will be stored in an nosql-database and worker nodes use a simple DB API to fetch and update data from DB.
+The database will also host separate data stores for each worker node, where they store their individual state of events completed by all nodes.
-- Logging is handled by Application Insights, where are the functions will be connected.
+- Logging is handled by Application Insights, where all the functions will be connected.

 ## Nodes